Back to California

 Bisphenol A (BPA)

-A type of chemical used in some plastics and resins that can be harmful to health.
+A chemical used in some plastics and resins that can be harmful to health.

 Paper proofs of purchase

-Receipts or other documents given by businesses when a customer buys something.
+Receipts or other documents given by businesses as proof of a transaction.

 Limits and Unknowns